espinoco/espinoco.github.io/src/gitconfig.md

 ---
 title: gitconfig
 published_on: 2023-04-06
-updated_on: 2024-02-22
+updated_on: 2024-05-15
 ---
 I think the Git command line is the best Git client.
-I use [[IntelliJ IDEA quick reference|IntelliJ IDEA]]'s Git built-in features for reviewing local changes and interactive staging, and the Git command-line interface (CLI) for all other tasks.
+I use JetBrains IDEs, with Git staging enabled, for reviewing local changes and interactive staging.
+I use the Git command-line interface (CLI) for all other Git tasks.
 I use this `.gitconfig` professionally and personally.

 ```ini
 [alias]